 Hidden gems: this set shows a random sample of five tweets from the previously described group 2.
 Tweets can coincide with the previous set, but gives the user a chance to find other interesting content that is not trending.

 Popular among scientists: shows the most retweeted posts published in Pulse’s database by the list’s own members.
 Every time one member shared a tweet, it counts as one.
 The highest ranked posts had the highest number of retweets inside the sample, thus identifying the tweets that got the most attention by the listed accounts.
 For example, if 15 profiles in our sample shared this @WHO tweet, it has a 15 share rate.

 The COVID-19 SPECIAL tab filters tweets in the last 12 hours by keywords related to Covid-19.
 Thus, it shows trends focused on pandemic-related issues.
-The metrics used here are same for the Active users and Hashtags from the Explore tab - with the caveat that we exclude common hashtags, such as #COVID-19, and the Popular within pulse, Rising in popularity and Popular among scientists from the Trends tab.
+The metrics used here are same for the Active users, Hashtags and Popular among scientists from the Explore tab - with the caveat that we exclude common hashtags, such as #COVID-19, Trending and On Fire from the Trends tab.